WalletScrutiny/WalletScrutinyCom/_android/finance.get10101.app.md

 10101 claims to be a self-custodial wallet that also utilizes Discreet Log Contracts for users looking to trade.

 It has a repository and instructions for building.
-This app is currently **for verification.**
+This app will be for **for verification** once it reached the 1000 downloads.